- Join us

 In Plain English

 Confine electrons to a two-dimensional sample, allow an electric current to flow, and apply a perpendicular magnetic field.
 Performing these three steps, under a variety conditions, has lead to the rich and unprecedented physics of the quantum Hall effect.
-What started out as a deceptively simple science experiment from the late 19th century, has since exploded into a entirely new area of research, responsible for two Nobel prizes and numerous currently unsolved problems in physics.
+What started out as a deceptively simple science experiment from the late 19th century, has since exploded into a entirely new area of research, responsible for three Nobel prizes and numerous currently unsolved problems in physics.
 Furthermore, it is believed that quantum Hall physics may hold the key to ushering in the quantum computing revolution.

 In quantum computing, information is stored using quantum states.
 However, currently, most experimental efforts are severely limited by the instability of these states, and the extreme conditions that are required to produce them (such as really cold temperatures and strong magnetic fields).
 In my research, the stability of these states is studied in newly-discovered systems, which could work in standard room conditions.
 Furthermore, the states under consideration are topological, meaning that they are unaffected by continuous changes in shape or size, which makes them stable too.
 The aim is to find out which quantum states are the most stable and hence, which states could potentially be used for quantum computing in the future.